CS222SP22/course-project-at-b/README.md

 ## Initial venv Installation

-Navigate to your GitHub repo directory, and run the following command.
+Navigate to your source directory, and run the following command.

 ```
 python3 -m venv ./venv